-The Sinai Center for Thrombosis Research was founded in 1998.
-The center's primary focus is translational research related to thrombosis in patients undergoing interventional cardiovascular procedures.
+Founded in 1998, the Sinai Center for Thrombosis Research (SCTR) is primarily devoted to translational research related to thrombosis in patients undergoing interventional cardiovascular procedures.

 As pioneers and world leaders in the field of antithrombotic therapy, Paul A. Gurbel, M.D. and his team have amassed one of the largest bodies of data related to platelet function in patients undergoing catheter-based coronary revascularization procedures.
 Other investigations have studied patients with heart attacks, the leading cause of cardiac death.

 - Innovations in catheter-based treatment of vascular disease